vernalkick/kevinclark.ca/articles/2016-02-13-firewatch-themed-desktop-and-text-editor.md

 ### Here's how you can recreate it:

 - [Download the official Firewatch wallpaper][wallpaper], available on the Campo Santo website.
 It's absolutely beautiful.
+- [Download the One Dark Atom UI theme][ui].
+Thanks to [Matt Davey][matt] for pointing out that I had initially forgotten to write about the UI theme I was using.
-- Use [Simurai][simurai]'s [DuoTone Dark Space theme][theme] for Atom.
+- Download [Simurai][simurai]'s [DuoTone Dark Space theme][theme] for Atom.
-- Optional: Set [Input][input] from Font Bureau as your text editor typeface.
+- **Optional:** Set [Input][input] from Font Bureau as your text editor typeface.
 It has nothing to do with Firewatch, but I recently changed over to it from Source Code and I really like it.
 It has just the right amount of personality for me.
 Oh and it's free for personal use.
-- Optional: Use William Bout's [fantastic icon set for Atom][icons].
+- **Optional:** Use [William Bout][william]'s [fantastic icon set for Atom][icons].
 They complement the whole look really well.

 [monument]: http://www.monumentvalleygame.com
 [alto]: http://altosadventure.com